Idlebawb/ScorePercentage/README.md

 `"EnableScorePercentageDifference: true`

-This enables average cut score display on results (default:false)
+~~This enables average cut score display on results (default:false)~~

-`"EnableAvarageCutScore: true`
+~~`"EnableAvarageCutScore: true`~~

-AverageCutScore and ScorePercentageDifference are exclusive of each other.
-So if you enable both, percentage will take priority.
+~~AverageCutScore and ScorePercentageDifference are exclusive of each other.
+So if you enable both, percentage will take priority.~~

+AverageCutScore Option has been removed as of Version 1.4.11